Disinformation Issue Page Hero Image

 It’s an election year, and disinformation is in the news once again.

-The year started off with influence campaigns focused on both the Iowa caucuses and the New Hampshire primaries – including robocalls featuring an AI-generated “audio deepfake” simulating President Biden’s voice.
-The goals were familiar: to smear an opponent for political gain, damage trust in our election system, and suppress voter participation.
-Disinformation campaigns like these are nothing new, but new tools have made it easier than ever to produce and distribute deceptive content.
+The goals of these disinformation campaigns are familiar: to smear an opponent for political gain, damage trust in our election system, and mobilize or suppress voter participation.
+Technological advances like generative AI, however, have made it easier than ever to produce and distribute deceptive content.

 LEARN MORE